yoshakami/MKDD/README.md

 # MKDD
-all pyhon scripts I programmed to mod Mario Kart Double Dash
+all pyhon scripts and C# Launchers I programmed to mod Mario Kart Double Dash

 you can use the Launchers executables to assign bmd/bco/dae/obj/bol/bti files to various applications used to mod mario kart double dash the apps are just launchers, they contain no app content, you need to get them separately.